janoleko/LaMa/README.md

 - the `stationary` family to compute stationary and periodically stationary distributions

-- as well as the `stateprobs` and `viterbi` family for local and global decoding.
+- as well as the `stateprobs` and `viterbi` families for local and global decoding.

 ## Installation